-- The family is a current aid recipient - The family is income eligible (New income threshold: 100 percent of the SMI) - The family is experiencing homelessness - The child is a recipient of child protective services, or has been identified as being abused, neglected, or exploited, or at-risk of being abused, neglected or exploited - The child has a disability; only the children in the family with a disability may enroll under this eligibility category (New eligibility category) - Beginning January 1, 2023: Families who have a member of its household who is certified to receive benefits from Medi-Cal, CalFresh, the California Food Assistance Program, the California Special Supplemental Nutrition Program for Women, Infants, and Children, the federal Food Distribution Program on Indian Reservations, Head Start, Early Head Start, or any other designated means-tested government program, as determined by the department, will be categorically eligible.
+- Education Code sections 8210(a) and 8211(a) specify that the first priority for CSPP enrollment must be families with children who are receiving child protective services, or children who are at risk of abuse, neglect, or exploitation.
+Second priority for services is for children with exceptional needs whose family's income is below the income eligibility threshold.
+After the first two priorities, families must be enrolled following EC sections 8210 and 8211 and use the Income Ranking Table when enrollment priority is based on income ranking.
+Beginning July 1, 2024, at least 5 percent of a CSPP (Preschool) funded enrollment must be reserved for children with exceptional needs. - Beginning January 1, 2023: Families who have a member of its household who is certified to receive benefits from Medi-Cal, CalFresh, the California Food Assistance Program, the California Special Supplemental Nutrition Program for Women, Infants, and Children, the federal Food Distribution Program on Indian Reservations, Head Start, Early Head Start, or any other designated means-tested government program, as determined by the department, will be categorically eligible.
 The CDE has determined that CalWORKs is a means-tested government program that families can use also under this provision to get categorical eligibility.
 (New eligibility category beginning January 1, 2023)